quillaja/mtcam/README.md

 cron jobs:
 1. scrape every 5 mins
-    1. set delay for cams??
+    1. Done - set delay for cams?? --10 sec seems good in early testing
 2. update Mountain.tz daily at 3AM PT

 should program configuration can also be saved in database?